Wobbling double sine-Gordon kinks: Collision simulations

 For $A=0.1$, the wobbling effect is small, while if we increase $A$, it becomes more pronounced.
 Figure~\ref{fig_resonance4}(a) shows the system's behavior for a large wobbling amplitude $A=0.8$.
 As one can see, there is an oscillating pattern in the curve of $v_f$ as a function of $v_i$, as well as many isolated one-bounce resonance windows.
 This occurs in two ways.
 The first one is the process we described before.
 The one-bounce crossing curve is split in a region where the wobbling phase is such that the translational energy is lost at the collision.
 The second way is that a one-bounce window appears in a place where previously there was not any window.
 These windows show up because the energy transferred from the wobbling at the collision is now high enough, letting the kinks separate.
 This phenomenon was also reported in \cite{izquierdo2021scattering} for the $\phi^4$ model.
 Interestingly, near the boundary of a one-bounce window, there is a nested structure of higher-bounce windows.
 Furthermore, two essential features should be noticed.
 First, as we decrease $v_i$, the one-bounce resonance windows disappear, we see a pattern of two-bounce resonance windows that continues all the way down to zero initial velocity.
 Second, the final velocity may become higher than the initial one in some regions.
 Both features occur because the vibrational energy is considerable and, therefore, there is a large amount of energy available that may turn into translational energy at the collision.

 The system's behavior for both dependences on $R$ and $v_i$, although now with a larger wobbling amplitude $A=0.8$, is summarized in Fig.~\ref{fig_resonance4}(b).
-The figure shows an intricate structure of one-bounce resonance windows.
+The figure shows an intricate structure of one-bounce resonance windows with many spines in the blue region.
 This pattern shows that many one-bounce resonance windows appear for large values of $A$ in the two ways previously described.
 In particular, we observe that the critical velocity after which one-bounce crossing always occurs is larger than the case with a smaller value of $A$.
 Due to the large amplitude of wobbling, when it is out of phase, there appear annihilation windows even for initial velocities as large as $v_i=0.35$.
 These annihilation windows with large initial velocities are precisely where the final velocity curve for one-bounce crossing splits.
-Interestingly, we observe that one-bounce resonance windows appear in almost the whole region of $R$ that we considered.
+Interestingly, we observe that one-bounce resonance windows spines appear in the whole region of $R$ that we considered.